bio-guoda/preston/README.md

 #### `update`

 The ```update``` command updates your local biodiversity graph using remote resources.
 By default, Preston uses GBIF, iDigBio and BioCASe and retrieve associated registries and data archives.
 The output are statements, expressed in nquads (or nquad-like tsv).
 In depth discussion of rdf, nquads and related topics are beyond the current scope.
-However, with a little patience, you can probably disect that Preston is trying to communicate.
+However, with a little patience, you can probably figure out what Preston is trying to communicate.

 For instance: